MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-mirrored-sql-servers.md

 # Back up mirrored SQL servers with DPM

 System Center – Data Protection Manager (DPM) protects SQL Server databases and clusters that use SQL Server mirroring technology.
-This support does not translate into any major changes in the procedure to protect or recover SQL Server databases in DPM.
+This support doesn't translate into any major changes in the procedure to protect or recover SQL Server databases in DPM.

 The following sections call out any changes in the procedure: